Nick Wilde despised his cheap, plastic alarm clock.

 "Where is he?!"
-She practically yelled, her voice carrying throughout the beautiful entrance hall of the infamous Precinct One.
+Judy practically yelled, her voice carrying throughout the beautiful entrance hall of the infamous Precinct One.
 Above her shoulder, Clawhauser calmly backed away from the enraged bunny, confusion evident on his chubby face.

 "Judy, is there something wrong?
-You seem... well, angry describes it best."
+You seem...
+Well, angry describes it best."
 The cheetah moved towards her, his soft voice displaying a gentle tone.
 "Did you get assigned parking duty again?"

-She whipped around, the anger evident on her small frame.
+Judy whipped around, the anger evident on her small frame.
 "I wouldn't know because my partner is fifteen minutes late and counting."
 She practically shoved the watch into his whiskered face, before angrily withdrawing it.

-"Well excuse me."
+"Well, excuse me."
 The cheetah withdrew, a shocked expression adorning his face.
 Realizing how she had been acting, Judy waved her arms in front of Clawhauser, the anger leaving her just as quickly as it had arrived.